thomasmueller/bau-lang/doc/conciseSyntax.md

 Bau is very similar to Python, and the other languages are about 30% to 40% more verbose.

-Conciseness and simplicity are important for multiple reasons: when writing programs, more more importantly when reading the source code.
+Conciseness and simplicity are important for multiple reasons: when writing programs, but it is even more important when reading the source code.